What if you could schedule sales meetings like a speed dating event personalized just for you?

 The result is a fully-automated lead-vetting process that literally works while you sleep, or in your case, while you’re busy doing all 146 tasks on your to-do list on any given day.

-Notice how there are 1,000 potential customers (leads) at the top, but only 10 real customers down at the bottom of this funnel.
+If there are 1,000 potential customers (leads) at the top, there could only be 10 real customers down at the bottom of your funnel.
 You’ll always attract more leads than you’ll acquire as customers — but it doesn’t mean you’ll need to waste time pitching to all of them.

 When you think about it, your website and marketing efforts will attract all sorts of leads for your company, such as: